jbakse/site_builder/content/animation/index.md

 <!-- [[ leah, want to take a crack at the hero desc? ]] -->

 ## Animation
-At heart, a procedurally generated animation is just a series of procedurally generated images.
-These images, called frames, are shown in quick succession, like a flipbook, to show motion.
-Creating a procedurally generated animation requires creating instructions for drawing each frame and how each frame should be different from the last.
+At heart, a procedurally-generated animation is just a series of procedurally-generated images.
+These images, called frames, are shown in quick succession—like a flipbook—to show motion.
+Creating a procedurally-generated animation requires creating instructions for drawing each frame and for how each frame should be different from the last.

 ### Frames Per Second